mio9/dddns/README.md

 DD(どこでも)DDNS => DDDNS

 Any integratable DNS service as Dynamic DNS service.
+Why questionable dynamic DNS providers if we can do cloudflare? 🤷‍♀️

 ## Requirements